zb12138/OctAttention/README.md

 ## Requirements
 - python 3.7
 - PyTorch 1.9.0+cu102
-- `environment.sh` to help you build this environment
+- `file/environment.sh` to help you build this environment

 ## Download and Prepare Training and Testing Data
 - ### Download data